nasr18/wsi/README.md

-# Product Management System API
+# Web Service Integration

-This is a simple Express API with Typescript for managing products.
+This is a simple Express API with Typescript to integrate web service.

 # Installation